bloominstituteoftechnology/ios-journal-coredata/README.md

 1. Create a new Swift file called "EntryRepresentation".
 In the file, create a struct called `EntryRepresentation`.
 2. Adopt the `Codable` protocol.
 3. Add a property in this struct for each attribute in the `Entry` model.
 Their names should match exactly or else the JSON from Firebase will not decode into this struct properly.
-4. Adopt the Equatable protocol.
-5. Outside of the `EntryRepresentation` struct, implement the `==` method.
-The left hand side (`lhs`) should be of type `EntryRepresentation` and the right hand side (`rhs`) should be an `Entry`.
-This is because we're comparing two unlike types to each other.
-6. Implement an additional `==` method, this time with `Entry` as the left hand side and `EntryRepresentation` as the right hand side.
-You can simply return `rhs == lhs`, since you've implemented the logic to compare the two objects in the first `==` implementation.
-7. Implement the `!=` method with `EntryRepresentation` as the left hand side, and `Entry` as the right hand side.
-This should return `!(rhs == lhs)`
-8. Implement the `!=` again but swapping the left hand side's type to `Entry` and `EntryRepresentation` as the right hand side.
-Simply return `rhs != lhs`.
-9. In the "Entry+Convenience.swift" file, add a new convenience initializer.
+4. In the "Entry+Convenience.swift" file, add a new convenience initializer.
 This initializer should be failable.
-It should take in an `EntryRepresentation` parameter.
+It should take in an `EntryRepresentation` parameter and an `NSManagedObjectContext`.
 This should simply pass the values from the entry representation to the convenience initializer you made earlier in the project.
-10. In the Entry extension, create a `var entryRepresentation: EntryRepresentation` computed property.
+5. In the `Entry` extension, create a `var entryRepresentation: EntryRepresentation` computed property.
 It should simply return an `EntryRepresentation` object that is initialized from the values of the `Entry`.

 #### EntryController